MBengochea/Low-Carbon-Heating-Roadmap-for-Madrid/README.md

 Specific Objectives:
 1. Identify priority zones: Analyze historical emissions using public datasets and apply Pareto analysis to find the top 20% of districts responsible for 80% of heating-related emissions.
 Prioritize zones based on emissions intensity and socio-economic vulnerability.

-2. Model technology adoption: Forecast adoption trends for heat pumps, district heating, gas boilers, and biomass boilers using predictive analytics and stochastic optimization — inspired by Toyota Production System and Six Sigma principles.
+2. Model technology adoption by DMAIC: Forecast adoption trends for heat pumps, district heating, gas boilers, and biomass boilers using predictive analytics and stochastic optimization — inspired by Toyota Production System and Six Sigma principles.

 3. Build an interactive dashboard: Develop a Streamlit to visualize emissions hotspots, simulate technology rollout, and present cost-benefit tradeoffs in € and % of emissions gap closed by 2030 — tailored for policymakers, citizens, and retrofit planners.